Eluinhost/SpecInfo/README.md

 `max vein size` = How many blocks to check before stopping traversing a vein (stops using DIRT as a trackable block killing the server)

 `store vein ticks` = How many ticks before we forget about a vein after it was found.
+Timer is refreshed every time a block in it is dug.
 After this time if it is mined again it will count as a new vein.

 ### Relevant commands